DanielMazurkiewicz/WebAI/README.md

           //    If no count provided in model then property "count" from "defaults" will be used,
           //    but if in defaults "count" is not provided then it throws error (this is a
           //    guarantee that output size is known without running NN operations)
+          // "state" is a reserved word for layer/pipe state

           // All non reserved params that will use existing model properties names (mentioned
           // in "Core properties summary") will pass their value directly to operation function